Anxious and Engaged? Here’s How to Handle Wedding Worry Before the Big Day

 If you’re feeling anxious during your engagement or the wedding planning season, therapy offers a space to slow down, regulate your emotions, and reconnect with what truly matters to you.

 As you prepare for your wedding, you don’t have to just “get through it.”
-Support isn’t a luxury, it can be what helps you to actually enjoy what really should be a special day.
+Support isn’t a luxury, it can be what helps you to actually enjoy what really should be a special day and start of a new chapter.

 If you’re a bride in Los Angeles (or virtually across California) looking for someone to talk to, I specialize in helping women navigate major life transitions with compassion, clarity and tools that actually work.